 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With the E5, any of the GESW interfaces acts as the default management interface.
-The other interfaces can be used as desired.
-For the sake of example, it is assumed here that the G1 interface will be used for connection to a protected network and the G2 interface will be used for connection to the public Internet.
+With the E7, the GESW interface is the default management interface.
+The other interfaces can be used as required.
+For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G3 interface will be used for connection to a protected, local network.